-Usually, each post section is comprised of several components, each of which deserves some attention – knowing more about each of WordPress building elements will help you create a more beautiful and functional website.
+Usually, each website post section is comprised of several components, each of which is as important as the other ones – knowing more about these building elements will help you create a more beautiful and functional website.

-In this article, you will understand more about links, featured images, post statuses, and the difference between post statuses and post formants.
+In this article, you will understand more about links, featured images, post statuses, and the difference between post statuses and post formats.

 What are the Components of the WordPress Posts?

 - Featured Image